Cap-go/tutorials/src/content/plugins-tutorials/klaviyo-sdk-capacitor-plugin.git.md

 ---
-"title": "Using Klaviyo SDK Capacitor Plugin", "description": "Learn how to incorporate the Klaviyo SDK Capacitor Plugin into your Capacitor project and utilize its features.", "created_at": "2023-10-06",
+"title": "Using Klaviyo SDK Capacitor Plugin" "description": "Learn how to incorporate the Klaviyo SDK Capacitor Plugin into your Capacitor project and utilize its features."
+"created_at": "2023-10-06"
 "published": true
 "slug": "klaviyo-sdk-capacitor-plugin.git"
 ---